-The Lindenwood University Department of Theatre will continue its 2006-2007 Mainstage Season with the Stephen Sondheim’s groundbreaking musical “Company.”
+The Lindenwood University Department of Theatre will open its 2007-2008 Mainstage Season with “Blithe Spirit,” the smash comedy hit of the London and Broadway stages, by Noel Coward.